tafariberesford/My-API-Project/README.md

 - Users should be able to see images of recipes

 #### PostMVP
-- User should be able to click on food recipes
+- User should be able to hover over items.

 ## Project Schedule